 To reserve a room in the conference hotel at the special conference price, you must first be registered for the conference.
 The conference registration confirmation email will contain a link that you will use to make your hotel reservation.
 You will not be able to make a reservation without first registering for the conference.
 The conference hotel will only accept reservations made online.

 3. If I’m going to be sharing a room, how can we split the bill?

 One of you will need to make the reservation, and roommates must be listed.
 When you check in, you can each give a credit card to the reception desk, and they will be able to split the bill accordingly.

-You should receive a confirmation e-mail directly from the hotel to let you know that your reservation is made and ready, all your roommates are listed, etc. If you don’t get it quickly or if you have any questions, please e-mail firstname.lastname@example.org or call 800-967-8852 (US Only).
-Your hotel reservation is not confirmed if you do not receive a confirmation e-mail.
+You will receive a confirmation email from Experient, RWA's official housing provider, to let you know that your reservation is made If you don’t receive a confirmation email or if you have any questions, please email firstname.lastname@example.org or call 800-967-8852 (US Only).
+Your hotel reservation is not confirmed if you do not receive a confirmation email.

 All accommodation issues are handled directly by the hotel staff.
 Aside from reserving a block of rooms big enough for the projected number of attendees, unfortunately, RWA does not have the authority to do anything about correcting errors made in the type, size, or location of your room.
 If the desk clerk is unable to help you, ask to speak to a manager.
 With so many people arriving at the same time, there may be an occasional mix-up, but the staff at the hotel is there to serve its customers.

 6. My roommate got sick/canceled at the last minute!
 What do I do?

 If you get into this unfortunate situation, your best options are to find some friends who might be able to squeeze you into their room, thus reducing their per-night hotel cost.
 Or check out the roommate forum to see if there is anyone else who might have had the same problem, or who decided to go at the last minute, who will share the room with you.

 1. I have a food allergy.
 What do I need to do?